balancer/docs/docs/reference/contracts/rate-providers.md

 | B (non yield bearing)    |       0.5        | 1.00            |
 | C (yield bearing)              |       0.2        | 1.05            |

-The rate product is obtained by multiplying the weighted rates together:

 Rate product = (0.3 * 1.01) * (0.5 * 1) * (0.2 * 1.05) = 1.013